ScrappyCocco/castle-crash/README.md

 <a name="wiki-anchor"></a>
 I wrote a little documentation about the project in the [Wiki](https://github.com/ScrappyCocco/castle-crash/wiki).

+It might not be up to date with s&box documentation or api.
 If you don't find what are you looking for feel free to open an Issue or a Discussion and ask!

 ![sample clip of the game](Images/sample_clip.webp)